Gaddang people: A linguistic geography

-Evolving the Idea of a People
+Evolving an idea of a people

+What is a people?

-Early Spanish depictions of Philippines were written by conquerors to serve evangelical, military, or administrative purposes.
-The writers ignore scientific rules of evidence, and can be unreliable about conditions.
+Early depictions of the northern Luzon Filipinos were written by conquerors to serve administrative, evangelical, or military purposes.
+Writers ignored scientific rules of evidence, and may be unreliable about conditions.
 There are no native reporters whose work survives.
-Consequently, descriptions from this period are a cultural overlay imposed by foreign invaders on indigenous population.
-These are features introduced to promote the interests of Church, Crown, and the business of the local governing apparatus, and they entirely fail to reflect native concepts.
+Consequently, descriptions from this period are an overlay imposed by foreign invaders on indigenous cultures.
+As such, they promote the interests of church, crown, and the business of the local governing apparatus, while failing to comprehend or accurately portray native concepts.

 In 1902, the US Commissioner for Non-Christian Tribes wrote:

-This means there was no "Gaddang people" prior to the Spanish incursion; merely inhabitants of evanescent forest hamlets with tenuous relationships to inhabitants of other proto-villages.
-Languages and customs might be shared with neighbors, or they might not.
-Only the arrival of Spanish military and the church caused denomination of certain villages as combined people.
+We can therefore safely claim there was no "Gaddang people" prior to the Spanish incursion; merely inhabitants of evanescent forest hamlets having tenuous relationships to people in similar settlements.
+Customs and language might be shared with neighbors, or they might not — the Spanish visitors created whole peoples from such tiny gatherings.
+Nonetheless, there are people named long ago as Gaddang still residing in the same locales and using the same family names as were written down more than four hundred years ago.